Left-wing guerrilla groups of Iran: Background

 The background of the guerrillas was overwhelming educated middle class.
 From 1971 to 1977 an estimated 341 of them were killed, of whom over 90% of those for whom information could be found were intellectuals.

 History

 The event from which most historians mark the beginning of the guerrilla era in Iran was the February 8, 1971 attack on a gendarmerie post at Siahkal on the Caspian Sea.
 Guerillas killed three policemen and freed two previously arrested guerrillas.

 The guerrilla organizations were quite active in the first half of the 1970s.
 In the two and half years from mid 1973 through 1975, three United States colonels, a Persian general, a Persian sergeant, and a Persian translator of the United States Embassy were all assassinated by guerrilla groups.
 In January 1976 eleven persons sentenced to death for these killings.

 By the second half of the 1970s, however, the groups were in decline, suffering from factionalism and government repression.

-The People's Mujahedin of Iran (Sazman'i Mujahedin-i Khalq-i Iran) was in the middle of an internal debate over whether to continue armed struggle, and the group's own publications report few actions in 1978 and a `relative silence` as the number of actions decreased after June 1978.